DarraghLally/Graph_Theory_Project/overview.md

 ### Execute
 * Open the file in CMD.
 * Type: 'python regex.py'
+* Option 1 - Manual Entry
 	* You will be asked to input a regular expression, eg - a.b (a followed by a b).
 	* You will be asked to input a string to be tested, eg - a.
-	* Program will output a True or False answer indicating that the strig has/has not been accepted.
+	* Program will output a True or False answer indicating that the string has or has not been accepted.
+* Option 2 - Run automated tests
+	* Will run hardcoded tests and output is succesful or not.
+Tests cover each operator and combinations of operators.
+* Option 3 - Help menu, I tried to implement argsparse after the fact but I could not debug the issues I was encountering.
+The code is left in regex.py, commented out.
+* Option 4 - Teminate execution.

 ## Testing